Social Mobility and the Deficiency of Measure

-In addition to citing the numbers associated with income mobility and explaining the significance, the article demonstrates the deficiency of the most popular measure to demonstrate mobility in economics.
-Which is to measure the movement from income groupings which can hide a lack of mobility, showing mobility taking place when the gain may be insignificant.
+In addition to citing the numbers associated with income mobility and explaining the significance, the article identifies a deficiency of the most popular measure of economic mobility.
+Measuring the movement from income groupings can conceal a lack of mobility, showing mobility taking place when the gain may be insignificant.

 Social mobility as measured by quintile income groupings beginning with the bottom 20% of income earners.